MineLittlePony/minelittlepony.github.io/pages/skinning.md

 ## Alternate Skin Features
 With the addition of Batponies and Seaponies, it is now possible to distinguish the features of each respective race.
 Batponies include different wings and ear tufts, and Seaponies include fish tails when submerged in water.

-It is now also possible to wear hats and saddlebags.
+It is also now also possible to wear hats and saddlebags.
 While hats can not be textured, saddlebags can, taking up the wing spot in the skin texture.
 For texture reference please see the templates
 {:.margin}

+Condensed Trigger Pixels and you!

+Pony gear is the first of the skinning options that uses the new "Condensed Trigger Pixel Format" (CTPF for short) which allows you to select any combination of up to three values in the same pixel space.

+To use this, you have to use an editor that allows for selecting colors based on their RGB values. (eg. GIMP, Paint.NET, Photoshop, and most others should all have this capability) Every value in this system is selected by setting any one of the respective pixel's channels to the same number corresponding to that value.

+Words are *horrible* for explaining this, so here's a chart:

+If you want to set option (1) on a pixel, you would set any of the pixel's three channels to the value (1).
+So following pixels would work:

+R | G | B
+1 | 0 | 0

+As would any of these others:

+0 | 1 | 0
+0 | 0 | 1
+1 | 1 | 1
+0 | 1 | 0
+23| 40| 1

+Really, as long as (1) is present in either of the channels, that pixel will reflect as having the value (1).
+You can also _add_ values together, meaning the last example (23 | 40 | 1) would also reflect as having the value (23) and the value (40).

+These are just examples, though, so here's some *actual* values and what they mean!

+Pony Gear

+50  - Muffin Hat
+100 - Witch's Hat
+200 - Saddle Bags (skinnable * )
+250 - AJ's Stetson

+50 | 250 | 100 - Muffin Hat _and_ AJ's stetson _and_ the Witch's hat.
+200| 0   | 0   - Just saddle bags (what most people might want)
+50 | 0   | 0   - Muffin Hat (glory to the muffin queen!)

+*Note* As mentioned above, Saddle Bags are the only set of gear that is currently skinnable.
+They occupy the same area as the wings on Pegasi, and affect how wings are skinned on flying races.
+[New Template to be added]

 ## Uploading your skins
 Regular SD skins can be uploaded to [Minecraft.net](https://minecraft.net/) like a normal skin.
 Make sure to select the "My skin fits on the classic 'Steve' player model" option.
 Both skin layouts can be uploaded to Minecraft.net